 Though the UK and Australia are close cousins, each country still has its own unique slang and vocabulary which not only sets it apart from the other but also causes confusion between tourists and natives.
-As you will have the opportunity to explore the entire country with Distant Journeys touring holidays in Australia, here are some of the most interesting Australian slang words and phrases so that you can mix with the locals and speak like a true Aussie:
+So if you are wanting some tips for your first time in Australia, having a peek at some Australian expressions is an excellent place to start.

-Drongo– a fool or no-hoper, someone who is not all there or whose ‘lights are on but no-one’s home’.
+1. Drongo– a fool or no-hoper, someone who is not all there or whose ‘lights are on but no-one’s home’.
 The word comes from a 1920s racehorse who never won a single race out of 37.

-Tucker– food, used mostly by bushmen.
+10. Tucker– food, used mostly by bushmen.
 May be familiar to UK audiences via TV show I’m A Celebrity…’s bush-tucker trials.